Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Introduction

-where $I$ is the peak beam current, $I_0=17$~kA is the Alfv{\'e}n current, $\epsilon_n$ is the normalized emittance of the beam, and $\sigma_x$ and $\sigma_y$ are the rms beam waist, also known as the source sizes, in the $x$- and $y$-directions.
+where $I$ is the peak beam current, $I_0=17$~kA is the Alfv{\'e}n current, $\epsilon_n$ is the normalized emittance of the beam, and $\sigma_x$ and $\sigma_y$ are the RMS beam waist, also known as the source sizes, in the $x$- and $y$-directions.

-By taking the ratio $\mathcal{R}$ of the two terms on the right-hand side of Eq.~\eqref{eq. space-charge or emittance dominated beam}, and assuming a round beam, i.e., $\sigma_0 = \sigma_x = \sigma_y$, we obtain~\cite{Anderson.2002},
+By taking the ratio $\mathcal{R}$ of the two terms on the right-hand side of Eq.~\eqref{eq. space-charge or emittance dominated beam}, and assuming a round beam, \textit{i.e.}, $\sigma_0 = \sigma_x = \sigma_y$, we obtain~\cite{Anderson.2002},

+which can be used to determine whether the electron beam is space-charge or emittance dominated.

 A beam is said to be space-charge dominated when its ratio $\mathcal{R} \gg 1$.
-Beams generated by RF-photoinjectors, for example, easily fall into this category due to their divergence of a few-\si{\mrad}, energy of about 5~\si{\MeV}, and typical rms waist sizes of approximately 0.5~\si{\mm}~\cite{Abrahamyan.2003}.
+Beams generated by RF-photoinjectors, for example, easily fall into this category due to their divergence of a few-\si{\mrad}, energy of about 5~\si{\MeV}, and typical RMS waist sizes of approximately 0.5~\si{\mm}~\cite{Abrahamyan.2003}.
 In contrast, LWFA electron beams~\cite{Couperus.2017, Li.2017} can achieve higher energies in the order of 100’s of MeV and beyond at the output of the first stage, with much smaller beam waists on the order of a few~\si{\um} while maintaining their divergence similar to radio-frequency accelerated beams of few-\si{\mrad}.
-This combination of parameters leads LWFA beams to have an $\mathcal{R} \approx 0.07 \ll 1$, indicating that they are emittance dominated, i.e., the particles are well confined within their transverse phase space during propagation (assuming a monoenergetic beam).
+This combination of parameters leads LWFA beams to have an $\mathcal{R} \approx 0.07 \ll 1$, indicating that they are emittance dominated.

-In this study, we investigate the range of applicability of the pepper-pot technique in inferring the emittance of LWFA electron beams.
+In this work, we investigate the properties of the pepper-pot method for diagnosing the emittance of laser-accelerated electron beams, focusing on how accurately it can infer the beam's transverse emittance and waist.
+We also investigate the range of applicability of the pepper-pot technique in inferring the emittance of LWFA electron beams.

+The paper is organized as follows.
+We briefly introduce the theory of beam emittance in Section~\ref{section:theory emittance} and the pepper-pot mask technique in Section~\ref{section:theory pp}.
+Then, we benchmark the pepper-pot method using Monte Carlo simulations in Section~\ref{sec. testing pp method} and show the limitations of the method in Section~\ref{section:limitation of pp method}.
+Then, we present experimental results in Section~\ref{section:experiment} that support our findings.
+Finally, we end with conclusions in Section~\ref{section:conclusions}.